frePPLe/frepple/contrib/installer/README.txt

    We distribute the executables created by the microsoft compilers.
    You'll need to compile before creating the installer.

+4) Install python
+   Make sure to use the Windows version of Python, rather than the one included with Cygwin.
+   Adjust the path appropriately, if required.

-4) Install python and the module py2exe.
+5) Install the python modules py2exe and cherrypy.
    The installer uses py2exe to create a directory including python, django and the frepple web user interface.
-   (Make sure to use the Windows version of Python, rather than the one included with Cygwin.
-Adjust the path appropriately, if required)
+   As the standalone web server we use WSGIServer that is provided by the CherryPy project.
+It is a bit more scalable and robust than the Django development server.

-5) Create sample sqlite database
+6) Create sample sqlite database
    The installer will pick up the sqlite database in the file bin\frepple.sqlite.
    You'll should make sure it is initialized correctly and contains only the sample dataset.

-6) Before building the installer script you'll need to update the frepple.nsi script to point to the directory where the xerces-c dll is stored.
+7) Before building the installer script you'll need to update the frepple.nsi script to point to the directory where the xerces-c dll is stored.

 Considering all the above, building the installer isn't for beginners.
 It